temilyst/Sports-Injury-Analysis/README.md

 1. Click the link under **Data** to download the Excel file with the embedded dashboard.
 2. Open the file in Microsoft Excel to explore the dashboard and analyze the data.
-3. Refer to the screenshot under **Images** for a quick visual overview.

 ---